 FIRST UNITED CHURCH – GIVE GOODS:

 Hundreds of people come through the doors of First United each day seeking comfort, care and a place to belong.
 Your donations of toiletries, new and gently used clothing, and other supplies provide vital support to our neighbours in need.
+The Community Help Desk could really use shampoo – the bigger the bottles the better!

 We wish to thank all who have donated clothing and household items over the years.
 Your gifts have contributed to the well-being of many individuals on the Downtown Eastside.
 Unfortunately, we are unable to continue operating the Thrift Store and will instead be offering a new “Community Closet” service.
 We are delighted and ever grateful to continue accepting specific donations: